lihe/My_English_learning/README.md

-Love does not consist in gazing at each other but in looking outward together in the same direction.|8/12/2020 We never really know a man until you stand in his shoes and walk around in them.|8/13/2020 Create your own life and then go out and live it with absolutely no regrets.|8/16/2020
+Love does not consist in gazing at each other but in looking outward together in the same direction.|8/12/2020 We never really know a man until you stand in his shoes and walk around in them.|8/13/2020 Create your own life and then go out and live it with absolutely no regrets.|8/16/2020 Nothing in the world can take the place of persistence.|8/18/2020

 ## Translation
 Translation|Date